ktuna26/PyACL-Flask-Rest-API/README.md

 # PyACL Flask Rest API
 This is a simple python object detection and classification server using [yolov5](https://gitee.com/tianyu__zhou/pyacl_samples/tree/a800/acl_yolov5_pt).

 This server runs multithreaded.
-The requests from many different users at the same time are queued and sent to the asynchronous inference server using the [redis](https://redis.io/) (message queuing/message brokering) infrastructure.
+The requests from many different users at the same time are queued and sent to the asynchronous inference server using the [Redis](https://redis.io/)(message queuing/message brokering) infrastructure.

 Please, follow the steps bellow for an easy demo.